Margarito Bautista: Influence among Latter-day Saints

 Bautista's proselytization as a genealogical missionary meaningfully increased Mexican Latter-day Saints' interest in their family history.
 Before the LDS Church and its colonies were established in Mexico, a majority of the people did not know much about their ancestors or about genealogy.

 In his histories of Latter-day Saints in Mexico, F. Lamond Tullis portrays Bautista as a "malcontent" who challenged leadership too often and caused some members to leave the church, and Bautista's clashes with church leaders and his excommunication loom large in the memory of him.

-Nevertheless, Bautista's teachings left a strong impression on Mormons in Mexico—including Latter-day Saints—and in the twentieth century Bautista's La evolución may have been more popular than even the Book of Mormon.
+Nevertheless, Bautista's teachings left a strong impression on Mormons in Mexico—including Latter-day Saints—and in the early twentieth century Bautista's La evolución may have been more popular than even the Book of Mormon.
 Bautista's interpretation of Lamanite identity also continued to be highly influential in spite of and long after his excommunication.
 For example, Agrícol Lozano Herrera—a prominent Mexican Latter-day Saint writer and poet who served in several church callings such as stake president, mission president, and temple president—embraced Lamanite identity just as Bautista did and, also like Bautista, averred that Mexicans had a special role as descendants of the House of Israel, demonstrating that some of Bautista's ideas remain current among Mexican Latter-day Saints.

 Brigham Young University, a university affiliated with and sponsored by the LDS Church, holds a three-box Margarito Bautista papers collection in its L. Tom Perry Special Collections library.